The Conservatory Orchestra II

 - Can I bring my children to the performance?

-Children are welcome at Brooklyn Center for the Performing Arts to most shows, especially our Target Storybook Series.
+Children are welcome at Brooklyn Center for the Performing Arts to most shows, especially our family performances.
 Please check with the box office staff if there is any question as to the appropriateness of a performance for children.
 Everyone who enters the theater, regardless of age, must have his/her own ticket and occupy his/her own seat.
 No babies in arms or strollers will be allowed in the auditorium.
 As a courtesy to the performers and other audience members, we request that patrons refrain from bringing children under the age of two who are too young to sit quietly, and that parents immediately remove to the lobby any children who get restless during a show.

 - What accommodations are available to patrons who use wheelchairs or have other special needs?